Ken Hechler: After the 2004 election

 Beginning in 2004, Hechler campaigned against mountaintop removal mining.
 On June 23, 2009, Hechler, then aged 94, participated in a protest near mountaintop removal mining sites in the West Virginia coalfields in the Coal River valley along with others.
 He was one of 29 protesters arrested for trespass.

 On July 21, 2010, Hechler filed to run in the special election to succeed the late Senator Robert Byrd, running in the primary against Gov. Joe Manchin.
 Hechler indicated that his primary goal in entering the race was to draw attention to what he viewed as the devastating impact of mountaintop removal mining in West Virginia.
 Hechler lost to Manchin, with less than 20% of the vote.
 He then endorsed Jesse Johnson of the Mountain Party for the Senate seat in the general election.

 One of his last public political endorsements was of Charlotte Pritt for Governor of West Virginia in 2016.
-Pritt, whom Hechler often publicly referred to as one of his protege's, was running this time as the nominee of the Mountain Party.
+Pritt, whom Hechler often publicly referred to as one of his proteges, was running this time as the nominee of the Mountain Party.
 Hechler had supported Pritt in her two other bids for Governor as a Democrat in 1992 and 1996 (when she was the nominee.)
 Pritt later gave one of the eulogies at his Memorial Service after his death.

 On August 12, 2013, Hechler, at the age of 98, married his long-time companion, Carol Kitzmiller, in Winchester, Virginia.
 On September 20, 2014, he turned 100.
 "The secret of longevity is to exercise," Hechler said.
 "I always exercised on the tennis court until I had to give that up, but I've got a new hip."
 In July 2016, Hechler was placed into hospice care in Romney, West Virginia, after suffering from a recurring lung infection.
 Hechler died on December 10, 2016, at his home in Romney from a stroke at the age of 102.